I See New People

 Attention Conservation Notice:

 I’m fairly good at writing catchy titles and I wander all over the place in terms of interests.
 Most articles here have an ACN immediately after the intro that offers reasons to NOT read any further.
-This one is for the influx of new people, constant readers are free to swipe left …
+The introduction covers what’s current, the rest of this stuff is largely historical.

 September 2023 - a sort of boot camp, meant to help develop skills with the tools needed to operate safely.